pannaf/crossfit-leaderboard-remix/README.md

 - Historical "what-if" scenarios

 ### Muscle Group Performance
-- Analyze what if athletes improved specific movements
-- "What if they upped their back squat by 20lbs?"
+- Analyze what if athletes improved specific movements or muscle groups, such as: "What if they improved their bicep strength?"
-- "What if their bicep strength improved by 15%?"

 ### Event Impact Analysis
 - Identify which events had the most potential to change standings